Spring19GameEngines/finalproject-arcubed/part1_README.md

 - Look on the left panel to see the API for the Love2D engine: https://love2d.org/wiki/Main_Page
 - Look at Gamemakers API for inspiration of what commands are exposed. http://docs2.yoyogames.com/
 - Here is an example showing integrating an API (through a console interface) with a script language to make changes and build a game in realtime. https://www.youtube.com/watch?v=b8RyQSvmrEU
-- https://www.youtube.com/watch?v=oU69bjOMTUc (Another platformer, shows off some cool extensions to our project, with transparency, particles, etc.)
-- https://www.youtube.com/watch?v=o59PVYfKlzQ (A little RPG like game.
-Neat effects, and can benefit from some sort of scripting engine for battle sequences).
 - https://www.youtube.com/watch?v=5ZuQIbMEjLw (Here is GoDot engine.
 I would look to GoDot and GameMaker as inspiration).

 ## Option 2 - Engine API Tech Demo (2D or 3D)